ash/raku-course/essentials/booleans/exercises/triple-negation/solution/index.md

         statement modifier loop
 ```

-An added space solves this problem.
+An additional space solves this problem.
 But don’t fall into another trap.
 Consider the following program:

 ```raku
 my $value = False;